CavernCrawlers/CavernCrawlers.github.io/MagicalArts.md

 After an [Extended Rest](Combat.md#Extended-Rest), all **invocation dice** that have been **expended** are automatically recovered.

 ### Exhausting Magic
-If a spellcaster finds themselves in quick need of additional **invocation dice**, they may choose to spend 10 minutes in meditation in order to regain 1 **invocation die** per level of [Exhaustion](Combat.md#Exhaustion) gained.
+If a spellcaster finds themselves in need of a quick boost of magical energy, they may add a number of **invocation dice** equal to their **Wisdom Modifier** to their **Invocation Roll** by gaining 1 level of [Exhaustion](Combat.md#Exhaustion).
+These dice do not Expend as normal and simply disappear after the spell is cast.

 ### Magical Attacks and Saving Throws
 Once a spell has successfully been invoked, the mage may then need to make a **Magical Attack Roll**.
 This is similar to a normal **Attack Roll**, but uses the mage’s **Skill Bonus** and the **Ability Modifier** of the ability called out by the Art in question.
 If the Magical Attack Roll is a critical hit, it allows the mage to double one numerical trait of the magical art; typically range, area, number of targets, duration or damage.
 In the case of damage, treat this the same as a [critical hit](Combat.md#Critical-Hits) from a weapon; thus it’s not strictly a doubling.
 Alternatively, the caster may elect to recover one **expended** **Invocation Die** instead.

-Alternatively, a spell may require the target to make a [Saving Throw](Core_Rules.md#Saving-Throws) instead of requiring a spellcaster to make an attack roll.
+Alternatively, a spell may require the target to make a [Saving Throw](CoreRules.md#Saving-Throws) instead of requiring a spellcaster to make an attack roll.
 In this case, the Spellcaster's **Spell DT** is the target number.
 If the target succeeds on their save, the effects of the spell may be reduced or even mitigated entirely (according to the spell's description).

 ## Concentration
 Several spells require **concentration** to maintain their effects after casting.
 A caster may normally only concentrate on one thing at a time.
 New actions requiring concentration supersede anything the caster is already concentrating on.
 If a concentrating caster takes damage, they must pass a **Concentration Check** (a **Spirit saving throw**) vs DT 10 or ½ the damage done (whichever is higher).
 Other things may also require a concentration check, such as being thrown into a river, suddenly startled, being grappled and so on.
 The GM will set the DT of the check accordingly.
 Additionally, spells that take more than 1 action to cast require concentration while they are being cast.
 Losing concentration causes the magical art to fail.